 I AM NOT SUPER WOMAN!

 I'm going to say this out loud for all of us today.
 Some of you aren't there, yet.
 I get it.
-Took me a long time, and with some things it took me a VERY long time.
+Took me a long time, and with some things it took me a VERY long time and there are plenty of areas where I am still sucking it with a giant straw.
 But I'm going to say the words ... put them in print.
 Because you can't move forward until you say it.
 I have had my own private moments to get through this.
 I don't expect any of you to do it publicly, but I won't dare NOT encourage you to push your way through the hard crap.

 We (parents of kids from the hard places) use anger as a cover up, sometimes just as much as our kids do.